luxfi/docs/docs/reference/luxd/p-chain/api.md

 ---
-tags: [P-Chain, Platform Chain, LuxGo APIs]
+tags: [P-Chain, Platform Chain, Luxd APIs]
-description: This page is an overview of the P-Chain API associated with LuxGo.
+description: This page is an overview of the P-Chain API associated with Luxd.
 sidebar_label: API
 pagination_label: P-Chain Transaction Format
 ---